goapu/myHut/README.md

 Do not upload:

+- your real `LocalConfig.swift`
-* your real local IP config
+- your local IP address configuration
-* captured RGB-D scan sessions
+- captured RGB-D sessions
-* generated meshes
+- generated meshes
-* virtual environments
-* large reconstruction outputs
+- reconstruction outputs
+- Python virtual environments
+- cache files

 Only upload the safe template: